thearn/nreltraining2013/docs/bem.rst

 Go ahead and create similar connections for the other two BladeSegment, remembering to increment the array index to *1* and then *2* for each one.
-As the connections are made, you should see the dateflow react by drawing dependency arrows between each of the BladeElements and the perf component.
+As the connections are made, you should see the dataflow react by drawing dependency arrows between each of the BladeElements and the perf component.
 These will be black, indicating that there is an explicit data dependency.
 OpenMDAO strictly enforces explicit connections so that if you tried to set a value into a connected input, you would get an error.
 Similarly, you can't give a connected input as a parameter